maxBRT/edunotes/README.md

 - Organize your classes and notes
 - Simple, clean interface
+- Download your notes as markdown file
 - Free to use, forever
-- Open source and community-driven

 ## Purpose

 This project was created with one goal in mind: to provide students with an accessible, no-frills solution for staying on top of their coursework.
 We believe that productivity tools should be simple, not complicated.

 ## Coming up next
-- Download your notes as markdown file

 - Full text search
 - Create class related assignments with due date
 - Let me know what you would like !